Brief Overview of the Canadian Court System

-- Judgments of the Supreme Court of Canada (site hosted by Lexum on behalf of the Supreme Court of Canada)
+- Judgments of the Supreme Court of Canada

+This case law database is hosted by Lexum, a private Web design company, on behalf of the Supreme Court of Canada.
 Browse by date, case name or citation.
 Or search by keyword.
 For optimal results, use the Advanced Search template.
 Coverage from 1877-present.

 - Federal Court Decisions